 In today’s world of globalised finance, regulators even in the world’s smallest developing countries have to weigh up the international ramifications of their decisions.
 This website presents the results of a three-year research project examining the politics of bank regulation in developing countries, with a focus on Low and Lower-Middle Income Countries (LMICs).
-The project is led by Professor Emily Jones, Ngaire Woods (Blavatnik School of Government, University of Oxford) and Thorsten Beck (Cass Business School, University of London) and funded by the UK's Economic and Social Research Council (ESRC) and Department for International Development (DFID).
+The project is led by Professors Emily Jones and Ngaire Woods (Blavatnik School of Government, University of Oxford), and Professor Thorsten Beck (Cass Business School, University of London) and funded by the UK's Economic and Social Research Council (ESRC) and Department for International Development (DFID).
 It brings together a team of researchers with expertise in political economy of banking regulation in eleven countries on three continents.

 Banks dominate the financial sectors of LMICs and effective regulation is vital for financial stability and growth.
 Our project seeks to find out whether, and to what extent, government regulators are basing their decisions on international banking standards (Basel I, II, and III), and the reasons for this.
 LMICs have the least developed financial sectors and in many ways find themselves at the periphery of the global financial system.
 Because their banking sectors are small in comparison, these countries rarely figure in global policy debates about banking regulation, are scarcely mentioned in the boardrooms of global banks, and are the subject of few academic studies.